 Derived from Beck’s (1979) cognitive model of depression, CBT involves modifying a person’s belief system.
 It’s this belief system which impacts the person’s interpretation of difficult life events.
 These events are largely influenced by negative personal beliefs or ‘schema’, thought to have developed in childhood.
-When triggered by stressful situations, these negative schemas produce automatic negative thoughts about how person evaluates themselves, their view of the world and the future.
+When triggered by stressful situations, these negative schemas produce automatic negative thoughts about how a person evaluates themselves, their view of the world and the future.
 This renders them vulnerable to the development and maintenance of depression.

 How does CBT work?

-CBT and medication for depression
+CBT and Medication

 When determining the effectiveness of CBT as a treatment of acute and prolonged depression, we look at the results of a meta-analysis.
 A meta-analysis is a way to combine the results of lots and lots of research studies which are conceptually similar.